jo0ger/vuses/README.md

 Vue Hooks built with Vue Composition Api

+> For Vue 3, but also compatible with Vue 2

 ## Usage

 if you are using `Vue2`, you must first import `@vue/composition-api` package: